GolfBravoSierra/GolfBravoSierra/README.md

 ## ▶️About Me:
 My name is Giovani Bellini dos Santos;
 I'm studying computer engeneering on PUC campinas.
-Yes I'm from Brazil... and that is I realy don't what more to wirte so... feel free to look around I know is a mess but I will oganize is... mybe >:D
+Yes I'm from Brazil... and that is I realy don't what more to wirte so... feel free to look around I know is a mess but I will oganize it... maybe >:D

 ## ▶️ information about my profile 📃
 <div align="center">